ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

 <hr>

 ## Login to Gadi
-Operations such as model runs and output data I/O take place on the <a href="https://nci.org.au/our-systems/hpc-systems" target="_blank">Gadi supercomputer</a>.
+Operations involving model runs and data collections take place on the <a href="https://nci.org.au/our-systems/hpc-systems" target="_blank">Gadi supercomputer</a>.

 Before you login to <i>Gadi</i>, you need to possess the following prerequisites:
 <ul>